tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![make_blobs_fx.png](Images/make_blobs_fx.png)

 * The last step of preprocessing is splitting data into training and testing data sets.
-The training subset will be used to train the model and help it self learn.
+The training subset will be used to train the model, and help it learn.
 The testing data set will be used to evaluate and test the accuracy of the algorithm and its predictions.

   * Emphasize to students that the training and testing data sets can come from a single data set, or two different ones.
 The sklearn `model_selection.train_test_split` module can be used to split a single data set into training and testing subsets.
 This will create four data sets: